Chapter 4: Construction Details, Section 24: Stabilized Soils

 Section 24 Stabilized Soils

-Soil stabilization is used to improve the shear strength, stability, and durability of native subgrade soils (basement material) to meet the pavement design requirements and for successful pavement performance.
-Stabilization methods include reworking existing soils by blending or increased compaction (mechanical stabilization), or by adding a stabilizing agent (chemical stabilization).
+Soil stabilization is used to improve the shear strength, stability, and durability of basement material, the native subgrade soils, to meet the pavement design requirements and for successful pavement performance.
+Stabilization methods include reworking existing soils by blending or increased compaction by mechanical stabilization, or by adding a chemical stabilization agent.
 Soil stabilization can also be accomplished by removing the native basement material and replacing it with a higher quality material.
-Section 24 of the Standard Specifications provides requirements for chemical stabilization of soil by adding lime as the stabilizing agent.
+Section 24, "Stabilized Soils," of the Standard Specifications provides requirements for chemical stabilization of soil by adding lime as the stabilizing agent.

 Lime stabilization is effective for basement material containing a large percentage of clay particles.
 The lime stabilization process includes spreading lime over the basement material, thoroughly mixing it in place, compacting it at an appropriate moisture content, and curing.
 The special provisions specify the amount of lime to be added to the basement material.
 If necessary, to achieve the compressive strength designated in the special provisions, the resident engineer may order an adjustment in the percentage of lime to be used.